This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Resource Attributes

-resource.cloud.platformPlatform of the cloud provider, e.g., cloudflare.workers.
+resource.cloud.platformPlatform of the cloud provider, for example,, cloudflare.workers.

-resource.cloud.providerName of the cloud provider, e.g., cloudflare.
+resource.cloud.providerName of the cloud provider, for example,, cloudflare.

 resource.faas.max_memoryMaximum memory allocated for the function as a service (FaaS).